lexpostma/Rickies/Acknowledgements.md

 [Airtable](https://airtable.com) is used as the backend of this web application.
 All data and most images are managed and hosted there.

--   Fonts
--   Memoji
--   [Native Land by Dream Cave](https://www.youtube.com/watch?v=0AnFfbTupEU) as theme music for The Bill of Rickies

-## Libraries and other inclusions
+## Libraries and other assets/inclusions

 The following libraries are used: